ecostruxure-openapi/energy-and-sustainability-scoring-partner-api/code_samples/postman_collection/README.md

 ## About the tool

-Postman is an API client that makes it easy for developers to create, share, test and document APIs.
+Postman is an API client that makes it easy for developers and testers to create, share, test and document APIs.
 With this open-source solution, users can create and save simple and complex HTTP/s requests, as well as read their responses

 There are many benefits to using open-source Postman for API testing, including:
 1. Accessibility from the cloud: When you are signed into your account, you are able to access your files.
 You can execute Postman API tests anytime, anywhere.